Safety Hazard and Incident Reporting

 • After the incident, seek medical attention for any injuries and report the incident promptly to the appropriate University authorities, such as the Department of Public Safety and/or the Department of Risk Management.
 Public Safety can be reached at 415-422-4222.

-• Complete the Notice of Incident to report the facts of the incident to the Risk Management office as soon as possible.
+• Complete the Incident Report Form to report the facts of the incident to the Office of Risk Management as soon as possible.
 It is easier to collect all the information, while details are still fresh in everyone’s mind.

 • Obtain the names and contact information of any witnesses.

-• If a student or visitor asks whom they can contact to talk about the incident, or indicates they want to make a claim against the University, advise them to contact the Risk Management office.
+• If a student or visitor asks whom they can contact to talk about the incident, or indicates they want to make a claim against the University, advise them to contact the Risk Management office and/or the Office of General Counsel.

-• If you would like to report an incident that occurred during a lab at USF, please fill out a College of Arts and Sciences Incident Report Form and send it to the Lab Safety Manager (Harney Hall Room 404).
-This is not to be confused with Risk Management's "Notice of Incident" Form.
+• If you would like to report an incident that occurred during a lab at USF, please fill out an Arts & Sciences Incident Report Form and send it to the Lab Safety Manager (Harney Hall Room 404).
+There is also an anonymous safety concern form that can be found here.

 Additional Resources